VAQ-142: Return to the Air Wing

 In July 2014 VAQ-142 delivered four EA-6B Improved Capability (ICAP) III Prowlers to the 309th Aerospace Maintenance and Regeneration Group (AMARG) for induction into long-term preservation.
 The squadron are currently at their homeport of NAS Whidbey Island, Washington, and recently completed their transition to the EA-18G Growler.

 In May 2023, VAQ-142 embarked Gerald R Ford for her maiden deployment to the Mediterranean and received the 2023 Battle "E" and Safety "S" awards.

+In November 2025, VAQ-142 within CVW-8 onboard the USS Gerald R Ford were re-tasked from their scheduled deployment in the Mediterranean and sent to the Caribbean to support Operation Southern Spear.
+After completing their support of Southern Spear in early February 2026, VAQ-142 and CVW-8 were again deployed across the Atlantic and into the Mediterranean to support potential combat operations against Iran.

+In late Feb 2026, VAQ-142 and their E/A-18Gs undertook combat sorties within Operation Epic Fury against Iran.
+Combat sorties off the Ford began from the Eastern Mediterranean and moved to the Red Sea after close to a week of combat.